David Kills Goliath, 1-58

 17:4 Then a champion came out from the camp of the Philistines.
 His name was Goliath; he was from Gath.
 He was close to seven feet tall.
 17:5 He had a bronze helmet on his head and was wearing scale body armor.
 The weight of his bronze body armor was five thousand shekels.
 17:6 He had bronze shin guards on his legs, and a bronze javelin was slung over his shoulders.
 17:7 The shaft of his spear was like a weaver’s beam, and the iron point of his spear weighed six hundred shekels.
 His shield bearer was walking before him.

-He was over nine feet tall – based on the Masoretic (received) text which gives his height as ‘six cubits and a span’ (a cubit was about 18 inches and a span about 9 inches).
+He was close to seven feet tall – following the LXX, which gives his height as ‘four cubits and a span’.
+The NIV, NEB and other EVV, follow the Masoretic (received) text which gives his height as ‘six cubits and a span’ (a cubit was about 18 inches and a span about 9 inches).
 The tallest known human being in modern times was Robert Wadlow (died 1940), with a height of 8 feet, 11.1 inches.
-The LXX, however, gives his height as ‘four cubits and a span’ – 6 feet and nine inches.
-Josephus also has this lower (but still highly unusual) height).
+Josephus also has the lower (but still highly unusual) height).
 This more modest height is supported by the oldest available Hebrew manuscript, found among the Dead Sea Scrolls.
 See this discussion by J. Daniel Hays in JETS, December 2005.

 17:8 Goliath stood and called to Israel’s troops, “Why do you come out to prepare for battle?
 Am I not the Philistine, and are you not the servants of Saul?
 Choose for yourselves a man so he may come down to me!
 17:9 If he is able to fight with me and strike me down, we will become your servants.
 But if I prevail against him and strike him down, you will become our servants and will serve us.”
 17:10 Then the Philistine said, “I defy Israel’s troops this day!
 Give me a man so we can fight each other!”
 17:11 When Saul and all the Israelites heard these words of the Philistine, they were upset and very afraid.